rsinghlab/pyaging/README.md

 ## 📝 To-Do List

 - [ ] Incorporate more murine DNA methylation clocks
+- [ ] Add torch data loader for age prediction of large datasets
 - [ ] Integrate scAge and scRNAseq clocks (and datasets)
 - [ ] Incorporate proteomic clocks (and datasets)